 With the advent of D2C, F&B brands are facing a newfound advantage in marketing their new products.
 They can now test their new products in D2C before they can introduce them to the offline market.
 This minimizes the experimentation and distribution costs for their new products.
 The data insights gathered from it comes in handy during their major offline product launches.

 Earlier, businesses feared that D2C would separate them from the customers visiting physical stores.
 With new modes of omnichannel fulfillment like buy online, pick up in store (BOPIS), D2C selling can bridge the distance of customers shopping amid pandemic restrictions and physical stores.
-It also provides a favorable advantage to F&B businesses in making data-driven decisions effectively whether it is from the product or the distribution front.
+It also provides a favorable advantage to F&B businesses in effectively making data-driven decisions whether from the product or the distribution front.

 How does delivery logistics software benefit F&B brands in their D2C logistics operations?